 Skip to main content

-Our Board of Directors, which is chaired by an independent director, has 13 members, including 10 independent directors, two directors who are also serving as executive officers and one director who is not serving as an executive officer.
-In addition, we have established a system that facilitates the full exercise of supervisory functions by maintaining separation between the oversight and execution of management.
+The Board of Directors, which is chaired by an independent director, has 12 members, including nine independent directors, two directors who are also serving as executive officers, and one director who is not serving as an executive officer.
+The chairman of the Board is an independent director.
+In addition, we have established a system that facilitates the full exercise of oversight functions by maintaining a separation between management oversight and execution.

-The Board of Directors approves basic management policy for the Hitachi Group and supervises the execution of the duties of executive officers and directors in order to sustainably enhance corporate value and the shareholders' common interests.
+The Board of Directors approves basic management policy for the Hitachi Group and oversees the execution of the duties of executive officers and directors in order to sustainably enhance corporate value and the shareholders' common interests.
 The basic management policy includes the Mid-term Management Plan and annual budget compilation.
-The Board of Directors focuses on strategic issues related to the basic management policy as well as other items to be resolved that are provided in laws, regulations, the Articles of Incorporation and the Board of Directors Regulations.
+The Board of Directors focuses on strategic issues related to the basic management policy, as well as other items to be resolved that are provided in laws, regulations, the Articles of Incorporation, and the Board of Directors Regulations.

 The Nominating Committee has the authority to determine proposals submitted to the general meeting of shareholders for the election and dismissal of directors.
 The Nominating Committee consists of four directors, three of whom are independent directors.

-In addition to deciding upon the contents of the proposal made concerning director appointments at the Annual General Meeting of Shareholders, the Nominating Committee set an upper limit on the total term of office for independent directors and reviewed and confirmed the executive officer system implemented in fiscal 2021.
+In addition to deciding upon the contents of the proposals made concerning director appointments at the Annual General Meeting of Shareholders, the Nominating Committee confirmed and deliberated proposals for CEO appointments and confirmed receipt of a preliminary report on the executive officer system implemented in fiscal 2022.
 In addition, it promoted committee-related activities including discussions and individual interviews aimed at developing candidates for future management and leadership positions.

 The Audit Committee has the authority to audit the execution of duties of directors and executive officers and to decide on proposals submitted to the general meeting of shareholders for the election and dismissal of accounting auditors.
-The Audit Committee currently consists of six directors, including five independent directors and one standing Audit Committee member.
+The Audit Committee currently consists of five directors, including four independent directors and one standing Audit Committee member.

 The Audit Committee conducted activities that were focused on its priority matters for consideration, which included the strengthening of collaboration and the facilitation of information sharing under a "Tripartite Audit" (audit by the Audit Committee, internal audit and audit by accounting auditors), and auditing of the establishment and operation of internal control systems from the perspective of risk management and validity of execution of duties.
 In addition, a standing committee member worked to obtain information as needed in a timely and accurate manner, mainly by collaborating with the Internal Auditing Office, among other departments, and attending important internal meetings such as the Senior Executive Committee, and facilitated information sharing with other committee members.

 The Compensation Committee has the authority to determine remuneration policies for directors and executive officers and remuneration for individuals (including amounts of remuneration) based on them.
-Currently composed of five directors, including four independent directors, the committee strives to ensure objectivity, transparency, and fairness in the remuneration determination process.
+Currently composed of four directors, including three independent directors, the committee strives to ensure objectivity, transparency, and fairness in the remuneration determination process.

 In addition, the Compensation Committee verifies and reviews details of the process used for determining remuneration for individuals, including assessments concerning basic remuneration amounts, evaluations of progress made toward individual targets, and performance appraisals that are tied to short-term incentive compensation.

-In fiscal 2020, the Compensation Committee held meetings on four days.
+In fiscal 2021, the Compensation Committee held meetings on five days.

-Hitachi's Board of Directors decides upon the appointment and dismissal of executive officers, including the CEO, with the goal of constructing an optimal business execution system for management.
-Decisions regarding the appointment or dismissal of executive officers are based on proposals from the Nominating Committee.
+After a preliminary report to the Nominating Committee, Hitachi's Board of Directors decides upon the appointment and dismissal of executive officers, with the goal of constructing an optimal business execution system for management.
 As stipulated in our Corporate Governance Guidelines, our basic policy concerning the CEO requires that individuals serving in the position of CEO have extensive experience and achievements in the field of company management.
 They must also be considered optimally suited for conducting management aimed at achieving Hitachi's goals of continuously raising its corporate value and further serving the common interests of its shareholders.
 Decisions regarding the appointment or dismissal of the CEO shall be made based on prior deliberations and proposals by the Nominating Committee.